DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 The letter ``d`` here stands for "dig".
 The character sequences in these blueprints are based on the old (pre-v50) keyboard shortcuts for the various DF menus.
-Please see the `quickfort_guide_appendix` below for a full listing.
+Please see the `quickfort_guide_appendix` below for a full reference.

 Note the :kbd:`#` symbols at the right end of each row and below the last row.
 These are completely optional, but can be helpful to make the row and column